Intelligentsia For Export-driven Model To Fix Balance Of Payments - UrduPoint

 Stress was laid on digitizing the economy and improving governance through a transparent mechanism of audit and finance.

-It was observed that Pakistan's political elite does not have the capacity to carry out structural reforms, and one of the reason was the big size of the government.
+It was observed that Pakistan's political elite did not have the capacity to carry out structural reforms, and one of the reason was the big size of the government.

-CEO of the OI Watwer Company Pvt Ltd Dr Zubair pointed out the real estate sector could contribute up to Rs400bn in taxes whereas at the moment the share is less than Rs20bn.
+CEO of the OI Watwer Company Pvt Ltd Dr Zubair pointed out the real estate sector could contribute up to Rs 400 billion in taxes whereas at the moment the share was less than Rs 20 billion.

 Broadening the tax base to the informal economy and acting against lobbies was the way out, he said.